Our 2014-2015 Season

 Written and Directed By Ernest McCarty

 Dinah, a dazzling play about the legendary blues singer Dinah Washington, will run from March 20 – April 12.

 Ernest McCarty is both director and playwright of this play set during the last year of the short life of the remarkable woman called the Queen of the Blues.

 Dinah includes a riveting array of musical numbers and biographical vignettes.

-This one-woman show provides a powerful insight into the tragic and often controversial life of one of the most popular African-American singers of the 1950s.
+This show provides a powerful insight into the tragic and often controversial life of one of the most popular African-American singers of the 1950s.